zavocc/JakeyBot/docs/FAQ.md

 See the [HistoryManagement class](./core/ai/history.py) how the history is handled with set of methods.

-#### Recommendations
-Set permissions `600` to the database.
-Or similar where everybody access is not granted.

 ### Where does the uploaded files go
 When you submit the file to the model (`/ask prompt:Summarize this file attachment:file.md`), the data goes in the server locally first to process and upload to [Gemini API files API](https://ai.google.dev/gemini-api/docs/prompting_with_media?lang=python).
 Once uploaded, it is stored within the one's associated Google cloud account project under [Generative Language API](https://console.cloud.google.com/apis/api/generativelanguage.googleapis.com/) and provides free 20GB of storage per project.
 But files uploaded are not retrievable by any means and will automatically be deleted in 48 hours thus all the multimodal data in chat history becomes void.
 Locally processed data is automatically deleted asynchronously in every successful and unsuccessful execution or when the bot is restarted.